Przemek-Przybylak/Currency--Converter--React/README.md

 # Currency-Converter-React what's it?
 Currency converter is used to convert any currency from European Central Bank to Polish Zloty.

-## Currency Converter is used to quickly convert currencies against Polish Zloty.

 link: https://przemek-przybylak.github.io/Currency--Converter--React/

 ## How it's working?